-The National Institute of Health Research (NIHR) is the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+The National Institute of Health and Care Research (NIHR) is the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.

 NIHR ARC North Thames is one of 15 ARCs, supporting applied health and care research that responds to the needs of local populations and health and care systems.
 Our national leadership area is Population Health.

-ARC North Thames develops innovative research that meets the most pressing health and care needs of our local and national communities, and quickly puts our findings into practice for those who need it most.
+ARC North Thames develops innovative research that meets the most pressing health and social care needs of our local and national communities, and quickly puts our findings into practice for those who need it most.

 Over six million people live in our region, an ethnically diverse population living in inner city, urban and rural communities across parts of London, Bedfordshire, Essex and Hertfordshire – a total of 26 boroughs.
 The neighbourhoods we cover range from the sixth most affluent in England to the third most deprived.

 We are hosted by Barts Health NHS Trust and part of UCLPartners Academic Health Science Partnership, which brings together clinical and academic organisations working across the translational innovation pipeline – from discovery and evaluation through to adoption and spread – to improve population health.

 Our partners include 23 acute trusts (including tertiary referral centres and district general hospitals), community and mental health trusts, and 20 Clinical Commissioning Groups (CCGs) as well as patients and local communities.
 Through our partnerships, and by joining forces with similar ARC partnerships across the country, we ensure our findings are widely applicable and have a national impact.

 We are working to: